DATX11-22/quaru/CONTRIBUTING.md

 The project is divided up into three main branch areas: `main`, `dev` and `feature`.
 - `main` reflects the current version of the project.
 - `dev` reflects the current stable features in the project.
 - `feature` reflects a feature in progress.
 Named in the form: `<IssueNr>-<FeatureName>`, where spaces are replaced with "-".
-New feature branches are based on the `dev` branch.
+New feature branches are based on the `dev` branch or other feature branches.

 Additionally, there is the `hotfix` branch used for quick fixes of the `main` branch.
 New hotfix branches are based on the `main` branch as a result.